The M.A. requires 30 coursework credits, or a minimum of ten courses. Specific requirements are as follows:

-*Students who are not taking a terminal M.A. or writing an M.A. thesis may instead take either an addition (3) Credits in coursework or (3) Three credits in Comparative Studies 8193 Individual Studies
+Students who are not taking a terminal M.A. or writing an M.A. thesis may instead take an additional 3 credits in coursework at the 5000-8000 level

 Cross‐listed courses may count in any department cross‐listing the course, regardless of where the student is enrolled.

-All Comparative Studies Individual Studies courses must be approved by the Graduate Studies Committee.
-Students will submit a copy of agreement between student and faculty member supervising the Individual Study outlining goals, expected readings and assignments, number of meetings in advance of the semester.
+No more than 3 hours of non‐graded (Satisfactory/Unsatisfactory) coursework (ordinarily taken as independent study) may count toward the M.A. degree.
+It is highly recommended that this option be used strategically to maintain progress towards degree.
+The Independent Study option and credits are not related to non-graded 7000-level hours taken as thesis hours.
+All Comparative Studies Independent Study (COMPSTD 7193/8193) courses must be approved by the Graduate Studies Committee.
+Students will submit a copy of agreement between student and faculty member supervising the Individual Study outlining goals, expected readings and assignments, and number of meetings in advance of the beginning of the semester.

 All students completing the M.A. in Comparative Studies must demonstrate competence in at least one language other than English by the end of their fourth semester.
 This requirement must be met in one of the following ways:

-1. by receiving a minimum grade of "B" in a 6000‐level course taught in a language other than English
+- By receiving a minimum grade of "B" in a 6000‐level or higher course taught in a language other than English;

-4. by petitioning the Graduate Studies Committee to consider other evidence of competence, for example, an undergraduate major or minor in a foreign language.
+- By petitioning the Advisor and Graduate Studies Committee to consider other evidence of competence, for example, an undergraduate major or minor in a foreign language.

 Courses below the 5000 level taken to fulfill the language requirement are not counted toward the degree.

-Students planning to complete the terminal M.A. must choose at least one academic adviser from the core Graduate Faculty in the Department of Comparative Studies by the end of the first year.
+Students planning to complete the terminal M.A. must choose at least one academic advisor from the core Graduate Faculty in the Department of Comparative Studies by the end of the first year.
 Students in the M.A./Ph.D. program must select at least one academic advisor from the core Graduate Faculty in the Department of Comparative Studies by the end of their third semester.
 Core faculty are appointed in Comparative Studies for at least 25% of their tenure line.
-The Graduate Studies Chair or a designated member of the Graduate Studies Committee will serve as adviser for incoming students until they have chosen an adviser.
-The chosen adviser or co-advisers serve as Chair or Co‐Chairs of the Master’s Defense Committee.
+The Graduate Studies Chair or a designated member of the Graduate Studies Committee will serve as advisor for incoming students until they have chosen an adviser.
+The chosen advisor or co‐advisors serve as Chair or Co‐Chairs of the Master’s Defense Committee.

 Students seeking a terminal M.A. should choose between the thesis or non-thesis option in consultation with their advisor and their committee.

-• Thesis Option: Students, under the supervision of their advisor, write a thesis that is based on substantial research and makes an original contribution to scholarship.
+- Thesis Option: Students, under the supervision of their advisor, write a thesis of around 30‐60 pages that is based on substantial research and makes an original contribution to scholarship.

-All students in the terminal M.A. will also successfully defend their work in a two hour oral exam to complete the degree.
+All students in the terminal M.A. must also successfully defend their work in a two-hour oral exam in order to complete the degree.